Amazon S3 is a web service offered by Amazon Web Services, that provides scalable and highly flexible cloud storage through web services interfaces.

 Another AWS Account.
 Input Workato's Amazon S3

-External IDand record this down, you will need it later to setup the Amazon S3 connector in Workato.
+External IDand record this down, you will need to use this in the connection setting when creating an Amazon S3 connection in Workato.

 - Select a proper permission for Workato to run automation in your Amazon S3.
 At the mininum, Workato should have List/Read/Write access to specific buckets or folders.
 In this tutorial, we will select

-- Give this IAM Role name & description.
+- Give this IAM Role an appropriate name & description.

 - The IAM Role is now created.
-Open the role.
+Select the role.

 - Copy the

 Role ARN.
-You will need it later to setup the Amazon S3 connector in Workato.
+You will need to use this in the connection setting when creating an Amazon S3 connection in Workato.

 Working with Amazon S3 connector